How to Trust God with Your Best Laid Plans

 Do you long for direction from God, but just can’t seem to quiet your mind enough to sit and listen to Him?

-If you’re anything like me–a get-things-done kind of girl–you are probably a planner.
+If you’re anything like me–a get-things-done kind of person–you are probably a planner.
 You likely even use a planner (this is the one I use and have been LOVING), where you dutifully fill in all the little boxes with your daily appointments, events, and task lists.

 You like to know what’s happening next.
 You like to stay on top of things.